sourcegraph/handbook/content/departments/people-talent/people-ops/process/how-we-engage-talent-outside-the-us/deel.md

 #### Why is there no mention of equity or stocks in my contract?

-Since your employment contract is with Deel, any equity grants or stock options offered by your company will need a separate agreement between you and them.
+Since your employment contract is with Deel, any equity grants or stock options offered by your company will need a separate agreement between you and your company.

 We usa Carta as our default app for tracking options, please refer to [this handbook](../../../../../benefits-pay-perks/pay-expenses/compensation/index.md#components-of-compensation) page for more information.
 You can also confirm your number of options and grant date in BambooHR.